|

 Originally built in the 1630’s to serve as a hunting lodge for King Louis XIII, the Palace of Versailles saw the peak of its grandeur during the reign of Louis XIV, the “Sun King”.
 Louis XIV was notorious for his absolutist ideologies, believing that his power as King was a right granted to him by God.
 He was not only a champion of the Catholic faith, he also was a monumental patron of the arts.

-The Palace of Versailles was expanded and lavishly decorated to house the King’s royal court, with every inch reflecting Louis XIV’s devotion to Catholicism and the arts.
 One of the most visited spaces in the palace, the Hall of Mirrors, was among the first rooms to undergo the King’s grand redesign.
 The expansive gardens, which Louis XIV regarded as equally important as the palace, underwent a similar extravagant transformation.

 Bella wearing a cardigan and an off-white T-shirt, posing in the Hall of Mirrors at the Palace of Versailles, with the ornate mirrors, chandeliers, and gilded details of the historic room in the background.
 One of the best tips for visiting the Palace of Versailles is to get there early to beat the crowds!